dstreefkerk/dstreefkerk.github.io/_posts/2025-05-23-fortianalyzer-and-the-case-of-the-missing-logs.md

          string="<164>%TIMESTAMP% %HOSTNAME% FortiAnalyzer: %rawmsg-after-pri%\n")
 ```

 The `<164>` represents local4.warning, matching the DCR configuration that we'd implemented.
-You can adjust this to your own DCR's config with the help of tools like this one.
+You can adjust this to your own DCR's config with the help of references like [this one](https://techdocs.broadcom.com/us/en/symantec-security-software/identity-security/privileged-access-manager/4-2/reference/messages-and-log-formats/syslog-message-formats/syslog-priority-facility-severity-grid.html).

 ### 3. Implement Severity Filtering